 For instance, if you lose your job or become disabled, you could use these changes in circumstance to convince the court to modify the original alimony order.

-However, before you make any final decisions about modifying your alimony order, make sure to remember the 13 points we mentioned above.
+However, before you make any final decisions about modifying your alimony order, make sure to remember the thirteen points we mentioned above.

 The change in your earning potential must drastically affect one of those variables in order to affect your alimony order.

-For example, if you quit your job you won’t be able to change your alimony order.
+For example, if you quit your job you might not be able to change your alimony order.

-This is because the other party could argue that you willfully cut off your source of income and, further, still have the potential to get a new job making a similar amount.
+This is because the other party could argue that you willfully cut off your source of income and, further, still have the potential to get a new job for a similar amount of pay.